alexdapunt/mailas-blog/content/post/lofoten-islands-by-campervan.md

 **Eat the best cinnamon bun and the best fish burger in the area**

-Don't miss the Unstad Artic Surf Cinnamon bun it will blow your mind and when in Reine, after hiking the Reinebringen, stop at Anita's Sjømat you will not regret it
+Don't miss the best Cinnamon bun in the Unstad Artic Surf bar and when in Reine, after hiking the Reinebringen, stop at Anita's Sjømat, you will not regret it

 ![](/images/img_6065-copy.png)